 It’s not simply the sensors that have gone wireless, but the lifeline connection between the home and the central monitoring station.
 The most crucial and vulnerable part of a classic alarm system was the telephone line.
 If an intruder knew to cut the wire, they could render the entire system useless.
 With GSM technology, modern security systems are secure with a cellular backup, which also suits the many homeowners who have replaced their landlines with mobile phones or VoIP.

 Instead of the grainy black-and-white “slideshows” of previous-generation security cameras, we now have vivid full-color HD camera feeds, tucked into devices small enough to blend into our home decor or completely disappear from view.
-High-capacity DVRs let us record and playback gigabytes of essential camera feed footage, and remote controls lets us pan and zoom individual cameras to see exactly what’s going on.
+High-capacity DVRs or NVRs let us record and playback gigabytes of essential camera feed footage, and remote controls lets us pan and zoom individual cameras to see exactly what’s going on.

 We can monitor all sorts of real-time information about our system from our smartphones, and some even give us the option to see the feed from our security system’s cameras right on our devices.
-You can also use that same app to turn your lights on and off, adjust your thermostat, lock and unlock doors, and, of course, arm and disarm your security system.
+Other benefits of home automation include using that same app to turn your lights on and off, adjust your thermostat, lock and unlock doors, and, of course, arm and disarm your security system.

-Updates to Basic Technology
+Updates to basic technology

 Protecting against intrusion and fire is still the central goal of any home security system, but the increased technological capabilities have considerably broadened the scope.
 With wearable panic buttons, emergency response is one touch away for the elderly and disabled.
-With front door cameras and remote door locks, you no longer have to be home when the housekeeper comes to clean.
+With doorbell cameras and remote door locks, you no longer have to be home when the housekeeper comes to clean.